Arnazz10/Terminal-Portfolio/README.md

 ## 🚀 Overview
 Terminal Portfolio is a web-based terminal interface showcasing your profile, skills, experience, and projects.
-It gives visitors a hacker-type CLI experience while exploring your work.
+It gives visitors a hacker-type CLI experience while exploring your work

 ---